smcclab/smc-course/_assessments/01-diary.md

 Your computer music diary is a way to try out sound and music computing ideas and techniques through short videos and reflections that you create each week.

-Each week you'll work through pre-reading, -watching, and -listening material in the workshops and respond to a creative provocation in your diary entry.
+Each week **before your workshop** you will read through the workshop material and respond to a creative provocation in your diary entry.

-The due date is set to Monday morning (before all workshops for the week) and in your workshop session we will watch the videos in together together to discuss the ideas you have explored.
+The due date is set to 09:00 on the morning of your workshop and in your workshop session we will watch the videos in together together to discuss the ideas you have explored.

-You can find the specific pre-workshop instructions on each workshop page under the heading "Pre-Workshop Tasks"
+You can find the specific pre-workshop instructions on each workshop page under the heading "Solo Diary" or "Group Diary".

 The rest of this page is dedicated to the technical specification for your computer music diary submissions.
 Make sure you read this carefully and get set up in GitLab in week 1.